alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 ```
 {{< /spoiler >}}

-Obviously, even though the metrics are pretty close, only six coefficients plus the visual aspect are not enough for concluding that this model is a good fit for smuggling networks.
-Besides, we must remember that we have only four networks of this type.
-Nonetheless, if more data of this type is available, we could be able to support or refute this idea.
+Obviously, even though the metrics are quite close, only six coefficients plus the visual aspect are not enough to conclude that this model is an appropriate fit for smuggling networks.
+Also, we must remember that we only have four networks of this type.
+When more data of this type are available, we may be able to better support or refute this idea.

 <br>